lambdalisue/rhoallet/README.md

 &rho;allet
 ================================================================================
-&rho;allet is a mathmatical color pallet generator developed for determine the colors used in graph plotting.
+&rho;allet is a mathematical color pallet generator developed for determine the colors used in graph plotting.

 License